 Senator Feinstein’s remarkable floor statement yesterday has thrown further fuel onto an already volatile mix of intelligence and oversight issues related to the Senate Select Committee on Intelligence’s detention and interrogation report.
 Putting the controversy both outside and inside the SSCI about the substance of the report aside for now, the basic facts as Sen.

 Last night Jack highlighted certain parts of Caroline Krass's answers to the Additional Prehearing Questions that the Senate Select Committee on Intelligence posed to her.
-One of her answers will be of particular interest to international lawyers.

 Clive Walker of the University of Leeds writes in with the following update on national security law news from Britain: